Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors

-subject to the positive-definiteness of the resulting $\mathbf{\Sigma^*}$.
-The hyperparameters \(\omega_1, \omega_2, \pi\) and \(\lambda\) control the sparsity and scale of the inferred error covariance.
-Following \cite{wang2015}, we recommend setting \(\omega_2 \geq 0.01\) and \(\omega_1/\omega_2 \leq 1000\) to ensure numerical stability and encourage separation between signals and noises.
-The parameter \(\pi\) lies between 0 and 1, with smaller values favoring sparser structures.
-For the exponential prior, \(\lambda\) may be set to moderately large values such as 5 or 10.

-\paragraph{Posterior Computation.} We use MCMC to draw posterior samples of the model parameters.
-Step-by-step updating scheme is detailed in the Supplementary Materials.
+We use MCMC to draw posterior samples of the model parameters.
+Step-by-step updating scheme is detailed in the Supplementary Section-S$3$.
 Our implementation leverages \texttt{Rcpp} and linear algebra for efficient matrix computations.
+Figure \ref{fig:mrrgm_flow} provides a schematic overview of the full \texttt{MR.RGM} workflow.